ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_environment-setup.md

 :::{admonition} Learning Goals
-+ Use Farm's module system
++ Use UC Davis HPC's module system
 + List popular tools for installing software on POSIX computers
 + Explain what virtual environments are and why they're useful
 + Explain the difference between conda and mamba